What is gynecomastia?

-- Gynecomastia is an overdevelopment or enlargement of the breast tissue in men or boys.
+Gynecomastia is an overdevelopment or enlargement of the breast tissue in children

-- It is often caused by changes in levels of the female hormone (estrogen) and the male
+It's often caused by changes in levels of the hormones estrogen and testosterone.

-- Most cases happen when a preteen or teenage boy is going through puberty.
-But it can
+Most cases happen when a preteen or teenage child is going through puberty.
+But it

-also happen to newborn babies and older men.
+can also happen to newborn babies and older adults.

 also help treat the condition.